alexebube/challenge/README.md

 ========

 ```
-Write a program that, using this file as input, produces an output file containing a list of pairs of artists which appear TOGETHER in at least fifty different lists.
+Write a program that, using this file as input,produces
+an output file containing a list of pairs of artists
+which appear TOGETHER in at least fifty different lists.
 ```

 #### Requirements